Texas Notary Fees: $10 Max Per Signature (2026) | §406.024 | HB 255

 | Late night or holiday | $150–$250 total | $100–$200 total |

-These totals include both the $6.25 per-act fee and the travel charge.
-A mobile notary who charges a $70 travel fee plus the $6.25 per-act fee would cost $76.25 for one signature or $88.75 for three signatures.
+These totals include both the statutory per-act fee ($10 first sig + $1 each additional on a single instrument) and the travel charge.
+A mobile notary who charges a $70 travel fee plus $10 for a one-signature acknowledgment costs $80 for one signature; for three signatures on the same instrument, the per-act charge is $10 + $1 + $1 = $12, total $82.

 Houston and Dallas-Fort Worth pricing are similar and tend to be the highest in the state due to urban sprawl and traffic.
 Standard weekday mobile notary appointments in these metros typically run $60–$125, with rush and evening appointments reaching $125–$200.